minamide-group/regex-matching-analyzer/README.md

 ## Regular Expression Parser
-This is a list of supported features.
+Here is a list of supported features.
 All characters that do not appear in the following list will become a expression just matches the character itself.
 - `∅`: The empty set
 - `ε`: The empty string